Skip to main content

 Overview

 ClickHouse is a high-performance, column-oriented analytical database designed for real-time querying and data warehousing at scale.
-This template deploys a ClickHouse cluster with ClickHouse Keeper for distributed coordination, backed by object storage (AWS S3 or GCS) for long-term scalable storage and a local volume for fast read caching.
+This template deploys ClickHouse in either single-node or cluster mode depending on how locations are configured, backed by object storage (AWS S3 or GCS) for long-term scalable storage and a local volume for fast read caching.

 What Gets Created

-• GVC — A dedicated GVC across the specified locations (minimum 3 required).
+• GVC — A dedicated GVC across the specified locations.

-• ClickHouse Server — The main analytical database workload with configurable replicas per location.
+• Stateful ClickHouse Server Workload — The main analytical database workload with configurable replicas per location.

-• ClickHouse Keeper — The coordination service workload (1 replica per location, always 3 total).
+• Stateful ClickHouse Keeper Workload (cluster mode only) — The coordination service workload (1 replica per location, always 3 total).

-• Volume Sets — Persistent storage for both the server (metadata, state, and system files) and Keeper.
+• Volume Sets — Persistent storage for the server (metadata, state, and system files), and for Keeper in cluster mode.

 • Secrets — A database config secret with credentials and cluster name, startup script secrets for ClickHouse Server and Keeper, and a storage configuration secret for the selected cloud provider (AWS S3 or GCS).